DEAD OF NIGHT

 It concerns an architect who turns up at a farmhouse for an assignment who then realises that this is part of a recurring dream he has been having.
 Needless to say the various characters he meets there don't believe they are simply figments of his imagination.
 It's an idea which kept me intrigued me throughout and which leads to a satisfyingly circular ending.

-Other than Redgrave most of the rest of the cast are unknowns to me but everybody does what they have to do and the whole thing is well written and directed, by four different directors, all of whom had decent enough careers.
+Other than Redgrave most of the rest of the cast were unknowns to me but everybody does what they have to do and the whole thing is well written and directed, by four leading British directors of the time, Alberto Cavalcanti, Charles Crichton, Basil Dearden, and Robert Hamer.

 Comments